 2. Make sure your credit reports are accurate

 Part of your credit report includes data from public records about your business and may not be correct.
 Additionally, you’ll want to make sure the credit accounts reflected on your reports are accurate too.
 Fortunately, the bureaus are motivated to provide the most precise information about your business possible.
-Therefore, if you can validate that there is an error on any of your reports, it can be fixed.
+Therefore, if you can validate an error in your reports, it can be fixed.
 It might not happen overnight, but there is a process for correcting errors.

 3. Make timely payments

 The single most important thing you can do to improve your credit profile is to make timely payments.
 This won’t fix a weak profile overnight, and it takes a little longer for this to work with personal credit.
 However, consistently making payments on time will eventually improve your personal credit score.
 The same is correct for business credit, but it won’t take as long.
 Business creditors are looking for more positive notations than negative notations in your credit file.
 Therefore, as soon as you reach that point, you will start to see your business credit profile improve.

 4. Use personal credit for personal needs and business credit for business needs

 Even if you pay off the balance every month, the higher balances can hurt your personal score.
 Especially if you use your personal credit cards to pay for business expenses, for example.
 That’s true even though your personal credit factors into business creditworthiness decisions.
 What’s more, it’s just good practice to make the separation.

-For a small business owner, one of those things that simply require your attention is your credit profile.
+For a small business owner, one of those things that require your attention is your credit profile.
 With that in mind, as you improve your business credit scores, you can’t afford to ignore your personal credit score.